nogibjj/drktao-indproj4/README.md

 ## App Domain
 App: https://indproj4.azurewebsites.net/

 The app has been successfully deployed.
 The user interface includes two tabs for navigation.
 One is the homepage, which provides a brief description of the app.
-The other tab allows the user to prompt an OpenAI LLM using a text box.
+The other tab allows the user to prompt an OpenAI LLM using a text box and receive a response.
 The style and contents of the app are implemented using a `style.css` file and two `.html` files in the repository.
 In addition, `app.py` provides the structure and implementation of the app.

 Azure Web App: https://portal.azure.com/#@noahgiftgmail.onmicrosoft.com/resource/subscriptions/90d6c7b6-bba3-4372-9988-f9a9e01e2517/resourcegroups/FlaskAppGroup/providers/Microsoft.Web/sites/indproj4/appServices